 Japanese brand rice cookers are often priced higher than other rice cookers on the market.
 You may be wondering what makes them so special, and whether the higher price tag is worth it.

-Zojirushi brand holds the top market share in Japan so I am going to compare their rice cookers to other cheaper non-Japanese rice cookers.
+When it comes to rice cookers, Zojirushi is a brand that stands out.
+The company holds the top market share in Japan, and for good reason.
+In this article, I will compare Zojirushi rice cookers to other, cheaper non-Japanese rice cookers.

 |Heating plate||3 types|

 |1965||1979 (Micom) |

 |Delay timer option||No||Yes|